ImageMagick/Usage-Markdown/canvas/index.md

 I used a pipeline of two commands in the above to separate the colored pattern creation, from its actual usage.
 If you like to do this with a single command see [Tiling an Image In Memory](#tile_memory) above.

-You can also warp and distort a simple tiling pattern to produce a interesting variations.
+You can also warp and distort a simple tiling pattern to produce interesting variations.
-For example a 'wrinkling' effect (technique courtesy of the wrinkle IM effect from [Font Image Generator](http://interactimage.com/)) on a hexagon pattern I found particularly interesting
+For example a 'wrinkling' effect (technique courtesy of the wrinkle IM effect from [Font Image Generator](http://interactimage.com/)) on a hexagon pattern I found particularly interesting.

 ~~~
 convert -size 160x100 pattern:hexagons \